 He has fervently and persistently voiced the concerns of homeless people in the community and is committed to finding solutions that will bring an end to homelessness in Australia.
 He currently serves as the Deputy Co-Chair of the NSW Premier’s Council on Homelessness and is a Board member of the Community Council of Australia, a peak body representing the not-for-profit sector.

 In 2008 he participated in the Strengthening Communities, Supporting Families and Social Inclusion stream at the Australian Government’s 2020 Summit in Canberra.
 He has given evidence and made numerous submissions to government enquiries on issues ranging from suicide prevention to finance industry reform.

 Keith’s personal life

-In 2015, Keith Garner was made a Member of the Order of Australia (AM) in the Queen’s Birthday honours for significant service to the community and for being an advocate for people who are homeless and socially disadvantaged, and to pastoral care.
+In 2015, Keith was made a Member of the Order of Australia (AM), in the Queen’s Birthday Honours list, for significant service to the community and for being an advocate for people who are homeless and socially disadvantaged, and to pastoral care.